European breakdown cover

+Millions of Brits drive on holiday to Europe every year.
+So unfortunately, by law of odds, a few of us are going to end up at the roadside standing next to our broken vehicle.
 We explain what you’ll be covered for when you take out European breakdown cover, from roadside assistance to courtesy cars.
-More importantly we tell you what insurance companies won’t pay out for.
+More importantly, we tell you what insurance companies won’t pay out for.
 Which could help you stay cool, calm and collected on your big trip away.

 What is European breakdown cover?

 Some insurers might even pay to get you and your car sent home if it’s beyond repair, which could be vital if you’re pulled over in a ditch in rural Europe, unable to even come up with the word for “help”.
-Plus, without insurance, you might end up blowing the whole holiday budget on getting the car fixed.
+Plus, without breakdown cover, you might end up blowing the whole holiday budget on getting the car fixed.

 What types of European breakdown cover are there?

 There are different types of cover depending on whether you want to take a car, van or motorbike.
 You’ll also have to decide whether you want one-off cover for a single holiday, or whether you want to be covered all year round.